 Why do we do this crazy thing, why travel with kids?
 More importantly, why we think you should travel with your kids, or at least give it some serious thought.
-By travel I don’t mean a 2 week vacation, that’s fine and better than nothing but what we’re talking about here is a complete lifestyle shift.
+By travel I don’t mean a 2 week vacation, that’s fine and absolutely better than nothing but what we’re talking about here is a complete lifestyle shift for months or more.

 From normal, to weird.